 Saint Virginia started with a cancer story.
 When I was diagnosed with stage III breast cancer back in 2011, my youngest daughter was only ten months old.
 It had a tragic start, but then a gift transpired, as sometimes happens with tragedies.

 In recovering from major illness, I began to look more closely at the world around me, and it seemed everything could potentially be dangerous: food, makeup, household cleaners -- even water!
 It was overwhelming.
 But then I began to see healing everywhere, too, especially in nature, and in God's abundance.
-I knew that healing would begin with me, and God, a little magical thinking, and some good ole handiwork.
+I knew that healing would begin with me, God, a little magical thinking, and some good ole handiwork.

-I've made scarves for others and worn them for as long as I can remember.
+I've made scarves and worn them for as long as I can remember.
 Scarves are inherently healing; their ability to wrap, cover, protect, like an armor, a blanket, or a hug.
 I'm unconvinced there is anything more healing or comforting than an incredibly soft scarf, made from cotton grown organically from God's great earth, dyed with natural life-imbued color, and sewn lovingly with great care.

 "Gather the pieces that are left over.
 Let nothing be wasted." -- John 6:12